rory-bedford/antelop-docs/docs/source/ui/behaviour.rst

             return mask_data, mask_timestamps

 In terms of workflow, it is recommended that you upload at least one session for a given rig before attempting to define any masking functions.
 We then recommend that you write your masking function, and test its results using the python interface.
 Once you have run it, we recommend that you come back to this page, and select the masking function that you want for this specific rig.
 You can then upload the function to the database, and recompute any masking functions that are outstanding.
 If you come back and modify your masking functions, the computed masks will be deleted, and you will need to rerun them.
-Once a masking function is in the database already, future masks will be automatically computed by Antelope during the data insertion phase.
+Once a masking function is in the database already, future masks will be automatically computed by Antelop during the data insertion phase.

 Label frames
 ^^^^^^^^^^^^

-The following sections are concerned exclusively with training and using a DeepLabCut model inside Antelope.
-This is an extremely useful feature of Antelope.
+The following sections are concerned exclusively with training and using a DeepLabCut model inside Antelop.
+This is an extremely useful feature of Antelop.
 For any behavioural rig, you can train one or more DeepLabCut models, and then all subsequent sessions using that rig can have their kinematics data automatically extracted using the trained model.

 Before you can use a model, you need to annotate some training data, and train the model.
 This first section is concerned with annotating data for training.
 To do this, you must have at least one session in the database for this behaviour rig, with a video attached to it.
 You can choose for each session whether or not to use it as a part of the training set for your model.
 Also, note that prior to annotating frames, you must be using a behaviour rig that has `DeepLabCut` features defined in it, otherwise there will be no features to track.

 This page walks you through the steps required to get a training data set.
 Once you have selected which videos belong to the training set, you need to download them to your local machine.
-This is done in the background, and data is saved to a temporary location for use by Antelope, so you don't need to explicitly worry about managing your DeepLabCut folder.
+This is done in the background, and data is saved to a temporary location for use by Antelop, so you don't need to explicitly worry about managing your DeepLabCut folder.
 Once the download is complete, you must select the parameters for your DeepLabCut model.
 These should be fairly self explanatory, however, we recommend that you refer to the `DeepLabCut documentation <https://DeepLabCut.github.io/DeepLabCut/docs/standardDeepLabCut_UserGuide.html>`_ for more information on what these parameters mean.

 Once this is complete, you can then extract frames for annotation.
 Finally, you can open DeepLabCut's napari-based viewer to annotate your frames.
 Again, this interface should be straightforward to use, but refer to the documentation if you have any issues.
 It's also very important to save you annotations within napari before uploading to the database.
 Once you're happy with your saved frames, you can upload them to the database, for automatic HPC-side training.